 In order to properly register custom keyboard layouts, KbdEdit needs to modify certain keyboard-specific registry keys under the HKEY_LOCAL_MACHINE hive.
 It is thus necessary to run KbdEdit from an account with Administrator privileges, otherwise some crucial operations, like creating and previewing new layouts, will not be possible.

 Under Windows Vista, this kind of registry operations raises suspicion of the User Account Control (UAC) subsystem even if the user account belongs to the Administrators group.
 When KbdEdit is started a system-modal warning will show up, asking if you want to allow KbdEdit privileges to be elevated to the Administrator level.
 This warning is completely normal, and you can safely Allow the Admin rights to KbdEdit, furthermore you must do so otherwise running KbdEdit will not be possible.

-Demo version KbdEditDemo.exe does not require any particular installation or registration tasks.
+The demo version executable (KbdEditDemo.exe / KbdEditDemoX64.exe) does not require any particular installation or registration tasks.
 Once it has been downloaded, you can start it from a local disk like any other EXE program - by a simple double-click from Windows Explorer, or by using "Run..." command from Windows Start menu.

 For all further inquiries about KbdEdit, the author can be contacted at .
 Mentioning the version number (e.g. 1.0.47), platform (e.g. x64), and serial number (if your questions concern a registered version) will help a lot in obtaining a prompt answer and quickly resolving the problem.